 Independent oil and gas company in connection with the integration of its executive compensation and employee benefit arrangements following the $6.9 billion sale of the company

-A publicly traded offshore drilling company in all aspects of its executive compensation and employee benefit matters
+Advised a publicly traded offshore drilling company in all aspects of its executive compensation and employee benefit matters

 Continental Airlines in all aspects of employee benefits and executive compensation in the $3.2 billion all-stock merger with United Airlines, creating the world’s largest airline at that time